KNML: History

-KGGM
+Portable station

-KNML was first licensed on August 17, 1927 to Jay Peters in Inglewood, California, with the sequentially assigned call letters of KGGM, as a portable broadcasting station that could be transported between various communities.
+KNML was first licensed, as KGGM, on August 17, 1927, to Jay Peters of Inglewood, California, The station was a portable broadcasting station, that could be transported between various communities.
+The call letters were randomly selected from an alphabetic roster.

 1928 publicity photograph of KGGM as a "portable broadcast station", used each evening along the route of a coast-to-coast foot race.

 In early 1928, promoter C. C. Pyle organized a cross-country foot race divided into daily timed stages and run from Los Angeles to New York City.
-H. C. Shaw hired the KGGM equipment, carried on a specially prepared school bus, and used it to make broadcasts from the various race destinations.
+H. C. Shaw hired the KGGM equipment, carried on a specially prepared school bus, and was used to make broadcasts from the various race destinations.
 In late March the race was scheduled to end a leg in Albuquerque, and the station was set up to broadcast the runners' arrivals followed by their departures the following day.
-However, a financial dispute led to the race bypassing the city, although the station continued to shadow the racers as they headed east.
+However, a financial dispute led to the race bypassing the city, although the station continued to follow the racers as they headed east.
 On May 10, a front-page article announced that the racers and KGGM had arrived in Elyria, Ohio, where the station was used to make a broadcast featuring Congressional Representative James T. Begg.

-KGGM's future began to look cloudy as the race drew to a close.
-Owner Peters sued Pyle for more than $3,000 in unpaid costs for use of the KGGM facility.
-A change in policy threatened to delete the KGGM license altogether: in May 1928, the Federal Radio Commission (FRC) had announced that it planned to stop licensing portable facilities after July 1.
+KGGM's future was uncertain as the race drew to a close.
+Owner Peters sued Pyle for more than $3,000 in unpaid costs for use of the station.
+In addition, a regulatory policy change threatened to delete the KGGM license altogether.
+In May 1928, the Federal Radio Commission (FRC) had announced that it planned to stop licensing portable facilities after July 1.

-Following the conclusion of the race, KGGM went west, passing through Amarillo, Texas, on its way back to Los Angeles.
+Following the race conclusion, KGGM travelled west, passing through Amarillo, Texas, on its way back to Los Angeles.
 Three days later it was announced that the station had returned to Albuquerque and would make two special broadcasts.
-By the time the broadcasts were made, tentative plans were already in the works for KGGM to remain in Albuquerque.
-In the meantime, KGGM was given a 30-day extension on its license, to August 1.
+By the time the broadcasts were made, tentative plans were in progress for KGGM to remain in Albuquerque.
+In the meantime, KGGM was given a 30-day extension on its license, to August 1, 1928.